 Let’s not “be that guy,” okay?
 Let’s vow not to be the cog in any wheel if we can help it.
 Let’s all try to write better business emails.
 The following five tips for writing good business email should help.

-How to Write Better Business Emails
+5 Tips for Better Business Emails

 - Group information together and consider separate emails if that will make your messages easier to understand.
 For example, one email I received this week had several assignments in it, with several attachments.
 The due dates for the assignments were at the end of the email, when it made more sense to put each deadline with the assignment.
 As for the attachments, none were explained.
 This email could have been organized to be more clear, or it could have been three emails (one for each assignment).